macwong/FacialRecognitionPrototype/README.md

 The starting point of this facial recognition prototype (and indeed any machine / deep learning project) is to produce a training model.

 Training models:
-* Receive data as input (in this case images of people).
+* Receive data as input (in this case images of people's faces).
 This is commonly referred to as the "training set"
 * Map "labels" to each person in the training set (for instance, a picture of Chuck Norris will be mapped to a label of "Chuck Norris")
 * Use a machine learning algorithm to "learn" about the images